 We recommend that you arrive at the airport 20 minutes before departure for domestic or European flights.
 For international flights 30 minutes.

-The amount of luggage you can bring will depend on the size of the aircraft and the number of passengers traveling.
+The amount of luggage you can bring will depend on the size of the aircraft and the number of passengers travelling.
 Ideally we recommend one small soft sided bag per person for a small jet.
-Larger aircraft such as a Global Express can comfortably fit 20 suitcases.
+Larger aircraft such as a Global Express can comfortably fit 20 medium/large suitcases.

 Please let us know if you’re taking any golfing, ski or shooting equipment as again this will determine the size of your jet.